 In 13 July 2018 the government adopted the National Implementation Plan of the National Protection Programme for 2017–2018 (Nacionalni izvedbeni načrt nacionalnega programa socialnega varstva za obdobje 2017–2018).
 The measures are specifically targeting reduction of the risk of poverty and increasing social inclusion; improving availability and diversity and ensuring accessibility of services and programmes; improving the quality of services and programmes and other forms of assistance.

-The Office of the Republic of Slovenia for Youth also prepared a public call for co-financing youth work in 2016 and 2017 as well as in 2018 and 2019.
+The Office of the Republic of Slovenia for Youth also prepared a public call for co-financing youth work in 2020/2021.
 At present, in addition to youth work, youth organisations continue to run projects to decrease social exclusion and to improve young people’s active participation and mobility.
-For example, the project Youth in action encouraged sustainable development goals (Mladi v akciji za doseganje ciljev trajnostnega razvoja) and ran from 2016 to 2017.

-The Coalition Agreement on Cooperation in the Government of the Republic of Slovenia for the Mandate period 2018-2022 (KOALICIJSKI SPORAZUM O SODELOVANJU V VLADI REPUBLIKE SLOVENIJE ZA MANDATNO OBDOBJE 2018 – 2022) outlines several policy developments that are relevant and important for the youth and serve as indicators of potential forthcoming policy developments.
-Topic 3.10. titled Participation, housing policy and employment of younger generations recognizes meaningful measures to provide independence and the resolution in the field of housing problems are something young people are facing in day to day life.
-The document therefore sets a challenge to resolve housing problems of young people.
+The current Government of the Republic of Slovenia for the Mandate period 2022-2026 outlines several policy developments that are relevant and important for the youth and serve as indicators of potential forthcoming policy developments.
+In 2023 the Government will establish a new ministry for solidarity future.
+One of the priorities of the Government is housing.
+One of the top priorities is to address the challenge of resolving the housing problems of young people.
+Participation, housing policy and employment, and prevention of precarious work of younger generations recognize meaningful measures to provide independence and resolution in the field of housing problems that young people face daily.

-There are no other relevant debates related to youth inclusion outside the above-mentioned frameworks.
+Outside the frameworks mentioned above, there are no other relevant debates related to youth inclusion.